XudongShen/CollisionCheck/README.md

 CollisionCheck
 =========

-This is an module written in opengl for collision check
+This is a module written in opengl for collision check